tkareine/hackers-tiny-slide-deck/README.md

 ### Install HTSD manually

-By default, loading `htsd.min.js` with the `<script>` tag automatically installs the `<div>` tags for wrapping content into slides and navigation shortcuts.
-If you want to install them manually, use `data-manual` attribute in the `<script>` tag.
+By default, loading `htsd.min.js` with the `<script>` tag automatically installs all features.
+If you want to install features manually, use the `data-manual` attribute in the `<script>` tag.
 For example:

 ``` html